AlayaCare/alayamarket-external-docs/docs/user_guide/README.md

 ```

 #### Supply
+As a supply participant, you will use the `Inbox` APIs to receive and respond to your offers.
 You can see the offers that you have been matched with
 from the Offers Inbox:

 ```shell
 http GET $SERVER/offers/v1/inbox/offers Authorization:<IdToken>
 ```

+## Terminology
+  * `offer`: An offer to provide care to a client.
+This is created by an organization in demand of staff that cannot provide care themselves.
+The offer may be matched to multiple organizations that can supply their staff to provide the care.
+  * `referral`: An agreement to provide care to a client.
+This is automatically created when a demand organization assigns an offer to a supply organization.
+  * `visit`: A scheduled time for care to be provided.
+  * `service`: A time period over which care will be provided.
+This can involve many visits.
+  * `work_session`: A record of the time that care was provided.
+  * `outbox`: Used by demand organizations to create, view and manage offers, referrals, etc.
+  * `inbox`: Used by supply organizations to view, accept and decline offers, view and manage referrals, etc.
+  * `sys_admin`: Used by internal system administrators to configure settings.
+  * `care_type`: Describes the type of care that will be provided, e.g. `nursing` will require that a nurse completes the care.
+Offers are matched to suppliers based on the care they can provide.
+  * `offer_type`: Describes the type of offer that will be provided, e.g. `visit` indicates that care is required for a single visit at a specified time, whereas `service` indicates that care is to be provided as requiredwithin a given time period.

 ## Documentation